atakanaltok/awesome-useful-websites/README.md

 * https://www.ocoya.net/ ($) - Platform to create, auto-generate and schedule content
 * https://imgupscaler.com/?ref=producthunt - AI-based PNG / JPG Image Upscaler
 * https://namechk.com/ - Check the availability of a username or domain name within seconds.
 30 domains and more than 90 social media accounts
+* https://inflact.com/downloader/instagram/video/ - Save original high-quality videos from Instagram to your device

 #### Stock Images